EnterpriseDB/tpa/docs/src/INSTALL.md

 ## Ansible community support

-TPA now supports ansible community, you may choose to use it by using `--use-community-ansible` option during `tpaexec setup`, default will be to use the legacy 2ndQuadrant/ansible fork.
-This will change in a future release, support for 2ndQuadrant/ansible will be dropped and community ansible will become the new default.
+TPA now uses the community distribution of ansible by default; you can continue to use the 2ndQuadrant/ansible fork by passing the `--use-2q-ansible` option to `tpaexec setup`.
+In a future TPA release, support for the 2ndQuadrant ansible fork will be removed.

-notable difference:
-- change the `--skip-flags` options to community behavior where a task will be skipped if part of the list given to the `--skip-tags` option even if it is also tagged with special tag `always`.
-TPA expects all tasks tagged with `always` to be run to ensure a complete deployment, therefor `--skip-tags` should not be used when using community ansible.
+For most users, this makes no difference.
+However, if you are using `--skip-tags` with 2ndQuadrant ansible, be aware that this is not supported An alternative means of skipping tasks, compatible with all ansible versions, will be provided before support for 2ndQuadrant ansible is removed.